jiaulislam/AutoBotBMCRemedy/README.md

 ## AutoBot-BMCRemedy!
-<p>This project is an automation project to create/close ticket in BMC Remedy with selenium webdriver.
+<p>An automation project to create/close ticket in BMC Remedy with selenium webdriver.
 It would require the Custom Data-Driver Excel file to work.
 Details requirements has been discussed below.</p>

 ## Getting Started